 - You can leave a pension fund after your death for the benefit of your spouse or, to your chosen inheritors.
 Depending on how you arrange your nomination of beneficiaries you may be able to leave your pension fund to your children outside of your estate and without suffering inheritance tax (IHT).

-If you would like more information about transferring to Pilling & Co, or opening a SIPP please visit the links and downloads below or call us on 0161 819 4836 between 8.00am and 5.15pm on any business day when there is always somebody here to help you.
+If you would like more information about transferring to Pilling & Co, or opening a SIPP please visit the links and downloads below, in particular the SIPP questions and answers, or call us on 0161 819 4836 between 8.00am and 5.15pm on any business day when there is always somebody here to help you.